The-Bitcoin-Podcast/png-airdrop-offline-signature/README.md

 If Python complains you don't have a valid seed phrase, make sure you made no typos in the words.
 See the [official English dictionary for seed phrases (BIP39)](https://github.com/bitcoin/bips/blob/master/bip-0039/english.txt).

 Confirm your address is what you expect it to be.
-If its wrong.
-Do not proceed.
+If its wrong, do not proceed.

 ```python3
 print(from_acct.address)  # make sure it matches what you expect